-Indicators: Dublin: Personal Interview ☐ Same as regular procedure 1.
-Is a personal interview of the asylum seeker in most cases conducted in procedure?
-If so, are interpreters available in practice, for interviews? n practice in the Dublin Yes No Yes No 2.
-Are interviews conducted through video conferencing?
-Frequently Rarely Never
+Indicators: Dublin: Personal Interview Same as regular procedure 1.
+Is a personal interview of the asylum seeker in most cases conducted in practice in the Dublin procedure?
+2. ❖ If so, are interpreters available in practice, for interviews? ☒ Yes ☐ No Are interviews conducted through video conferencing? ☐ Frequently ☐ Rarely ☒ Never